China IPO crackdown will cast chill over Caymans

-HONG KONG, July 7 (Reuters Breakingviews) - Dark clouds are gathering over popular Caribbean jurisdictions favoured by Chinese companies.
-An offshore corporate domicile has enabled the $60 billion Didi Global (DIDI.N) and peers to easily list in New York.
+HONG KONG (Reuters Breakingviews) - Dark clouds are gathering over popular Caribbean jurisdictions favoured by Chinese companies.
+An offshore corporate domicile has enabled the $60 billion Didi Global and peers to easily list in New York.
 But new guidance from the powerful state cabinet will tighten oversight on overseas floats.

 These now-common VIE arrangements have smoothed the path to New York.
 Usually, local companies have to go through a lengthy approval process to sell shares.
 But those that call the Cayman Islands or other foreign jurisdictions their corporate home fall outside the purview of Beijing.
 That loophole has fuelled a Chinese listings frenzy in the United States.
 Over the past decade, over 200 companies from the People’s Republic have raised $78 billion in New York, including Alibaba’s record $25 billion offering in 2014, according to Dealogic.